 SECTION 4.
 Definitions of Disciplinary Methods

 SECTION 4.1.
 In-School Suspension.
-Defined as the removal of a student from regular classes and assignment to an in-school suspension setting in the School.
-The student’s teachers send class assignments to in-school suspension.
-The student may not attend or participate in extracurricular activities while assigned to in-school suspension.
+Defined as the removal of a student from regular classes and assignment to an alternative learning setting in the School.
+The student’s teachers will provide assignments and meet with the student to ensure full understanding and answer questions regarding the assignment.
+The student may not attend or participate in extracurricular activities while assigned to an alternative learning setting.
+Occurrences of in school suspension will be documented and reviewed regularly.

-A teacher may request that a student who has been assigned to in-school suspension be allowed to attend his/her class (such as lab classes).
+A teacher may request that a student who has been assigned to an alternative learning setting be allowed to attend their class (such as lab classes).
 The granting of this request is limited to cases where it is extremely important that a class not be missed or where a class cannot be made up at a later date.
 The School Leader has the final decision.

-For minor offenses, in lieu of in-school suspension, and upon student or parent request, students may be given the option of school service (i.e., picking up trash on the school grounds, cleaning lunchroom tables, etc.), provided the school service is age-appropriate, supervised, and does not include restroom duties.
+For minor offenses, in lieu of alternative learning, and upon student or parent request, students may be given the option of school service (i.e., picking up trash on the school grounds, cleaning lunchroom tables, etc.), provided the school service is age-appropriate, supervised, and does not include restroom duties.

 SECTION 4.2.
 Out-of-School Suspension.
 Defined as the removal of a student from School (or school bus) for one to ten school days.
 The School Leader may impose an out-of-school suspension of up to ten school days.
 Schoolwork missed during 1-3 day suspensions may be made up when the student returns to school.
-For suspensions of 4-10 school days, parents/guardians may request schoolwork and pick up the schoolwork during school hours.
+For suspensions of 4 - 10 school days the school team will follow a learning plan to allow opportunity for learning and/or completion of school work.

 Long-term suspension is defined as the removal of a student from School (or school bus) for more than ten school days but not beyond the current school semester.
-Only the Student Evidentiary Hearing Committee (defined below) or the school’s Governing Board may impose long-term suspension.
+Only the school’s Governing Board may impose long-term suspension.

-A student on long-term suspension who has not been referred to an alternative school may not receive homework, make up work, or take semester exams unless allowed to do so by the Student Evidentiary Hearing Committee or the school’s Governing Board.
+A student on long-term suspension who has not been referred to an alternative school may not receive homework, make up work, or take semester exams unless allowed to do so by the school’s Governing Board.
 A student on long-term suspension is not allowed on school property and may not participate in any school activities or school functions.

 In some cases (limited to one per student per academic year), the School Leader may temporarily postpone a student’s suspension if the offense was committed at a critical time in the academic calendar (i.e., immediately before final exams).
 This does not apply to offenses that are violations of state or federal law or that involve weapons, violence, or drugs.